Dasharo/docs/docs/unified-test-documentation/generic-test-setup.md

 1. Flash `FIRMWARE` binary to the DUT according to the instructions in [docs.dasharo](../../docs/variants/overview.md) for your device.
     1. If the device already has Dasharo, see the `Firmware update` page
-    1. If the device has a diffrent firmware installed, see the `Firmware transition` page
+    1. If the device has a different firmware installed, see the `Firmware transition` page
     1. If the device is bricked, see the `Recovery` page.

 #### OS installation

+Install all the supported operating systems.
 In case the 'OPERATING_SYSTEM' is supported by [Dasharo Preseeds](https://github.com/dasharo/preseeds) use the instructions from there.
 Otherwise continue with the steps below: